AAgzamov/Suicide-Rates-Visualization/README.md

 # Plan of the project

-1. Introduction
+1. Introduction:
-  1. What is sucide.
+  --> What is sucide.
 Other death causes comparison (data_vis).

-2. Body
+2. Body:
-  1. Suicide rate comparison.
+  --> Suicide rate comparison.
-  2. Suicide rate comparison of the USA and Uzbekistan (narrowed down).
+  --> Suicide rate comparison of the USA and Uzbekistan (narrowed down).

-3. Conclusion
+3. Conclusion:
-   1. Some advice on how to prevent suicide rate.
+   --> Some advice on how to prevent suicide rate.